 Add a dash of Worcestershire sauce for a richer flavor.

 Creamy Turkey Gravy

-Stir in ¼ cup heavy cream BEFORE adding your potato starch.
-You made need less of the starch slurry.
+tir in ¼ cup heavy cream BEFORE adding your potato starch.
+You may need less of the starch slurry.
 This variation is not dairy-free.

-Leftover turkey gravy should be stored in the fridge in a airtight container.
+Leftover gluten-free gravy should be stored in the fridge in an airtight container.
 It will be good for 3 to 5 days.

 Reheat leftover gravy in a small saucepan over low heat, stirring occasionally to incorporate the fat.

-You can reheat it in the microwave, and cover it with a pepper towel to prevent splatters.
+You can reheat it in the microwave but be sure to cover it with a pepper towel to prevent splatters.

 💬Frequently Asked Questions

-Traditional gravies are made with roux, a butter, and wheat flour mixture, which contains gluten.
+Traditional gravies are made with roux, butter and wheat flour mixture, which contains gluten.

 Potato starch is the preferred thickener for gluten-free gravies because it clumps less than cornstarch resulting in a silky smooth texture.
 You can also use arrowroot starch which is a bit harder to find.